By: Yosr Najjar - Guest Author on May 30th, 2018

 Build relationships with key stakeholders by reaching your community at an emotional level.
 There is no better way to do this than consistently sharing ways that you are making a positive difference in the life of kids (and teachers) each day

 Educators work extremely hard, and the results of your work need to be shared.
 Schools need to move beyond typical mascots, static websites, and predictable taglines to showcase a school's unique assets.
 Times have changed, and paradigms too.
 Rather than being seen as an extravagance, marketing is now a way for schools and districts to engage citizens and ensure they feel heard.
 Storytelling is a core part of how we can showcase our institution’s personality, work and, results.
-Check out part 2 to learn more about storytelling.
+Check out part 2 to learn more about storytelling or part 3 to learn more about social media.

 Yosr Najjar is Marketing Director at Education Elements.
 She has been working in marketing since 2009 when she got her master's degree in Business & Marketing.
 Passionate about branding, multilingual, and a world traveler, she served as marketing manager at the international Ogilvy & Mather network where she led marketing and communication efforts for multinational brands in the MEENA region.
 After 6 years supporting various tech, finance and CPG brands, driven by her passion for education, Yosr joined Education Elements in 2015.
 Yosr has an 11 year track record in defining, managing and launching innovative marketing campaigns across offline and online channels for large and small, local and international brands.
 In the past few years, Yosr has translated these experiences into building the marketing function and team at Education Elements, and has been supporting districts in telling their stories and showcasing their work through videos, events, and case studies.